 General considerations

-In a correctly designed AtoN application, the battery may require a minimum of attention.
+In a correctly designed AtoN application, the battery may require minimal maintenance.
 However, it is good practice with a battery system to carry out an inspection of the battery system either at least once per year, or at the recommended interval to ensure that the charger, the battery, and the ancillary electronics are functioning correctly.

-The maintenance of batteries may be divided into a number of levels:

-remote monitoring;

-routine checks / inspections;

-periodic overhaul;

-major overhaul;

-disposal.

-Procedures should be established for individual Aids to Navigation systems taking into account the specifics of each site; including:

-size, type and complexity of AtoN;

-accessibility of site;

-local climatic conditions;

-level of training and skills possessed by maintenance crews;

-required period of service before replacement.

-The basic requirements for the maintenance of a battery power system may fall into three groups, which can be considered and optimised for any set of circumstances:
+The basic requirements for the maintenance of a battery power system may fall into the following groups, which can be considered and optimised for any set of circumstances:

-battery maintenance requirements;
+battery maintenance according to manufacturer’s requirements;

-requirements of the application and environment

-;

-The type of AtoN, its intended mode of operation, charging method, environment and service and maintenance requirements will greatly influence the type of battery power system to be employed.
+requirements of the application and environment including the type of AtoN, its intended mode of operation, charging method, environments;

-requirements of the user / operator;

-Installation site – environment and accessibility, maintenance philosophy, skill and training levels of maintenance staff.
+requirements of the user / operator including Installation site – environment and accessibility, maintenance philosophy, skill and training levels of maintenance staff.

-Only personnel who have been trained to handle the battery installation, charging, and maintenance procedures should be permitted access to the battery area.

 Inspections

 When an inspection is carried out, it is recommended that specific procedures should be adopted to ensure that the battery is maintained in a good state.
-The results of all inspections should be recorded.
-It is good practice to keep a logbook in which the measured values can be recorded as well as events such as mains power cuts, discharge tests, capacity tests, storage times and condition, topping updates etc.
+The results of all inspections should be recorded, which can include the measured values as well as events such as mains power cuts, discharge tests, capacity tests, storage times and condition, topping updates etc.

-Adequate battery records (previous maintenance procedures, environmental problems, system failures and any corrective actions taken in the past) are invaluable aids in determining battery condition.
-The inspection procedures are described in the following paragraphs.
-The date of the installation should also be noted.
+Adequate battery records are invaluable aids in determining battery condition.
+An example of an inspection procedure is described in the following paragraphs.

 Initial readings

 The initial readings are those readings taken at the time the battery is placed in service.
-The following readings should be taken and recorded on a fully charged battery with no load on the system:
+The following readings should be taken and recorded following a rest period on a fully charged battery with no load on the system:

-battery terminal voltage and cell voltages;
+battery terminal voltage and cell voltages if possible;

 cell electrolyte levels, where accessible;

-internal temperatures of at least 10% of the cells; for valve-regulated batteries, the temperature of the negative terminal post should be read;
+specific gravity reading of each cell corrected to 25 °C, where accessible;

 ambient temperature;

-specific gravity reading of each cell corrected to 25 °C, where accessible;

 charger voltages and current limit.